Vulnerability Management Workflow: 7 Step Strategy

 For example, if a vulnerability relies on using a particular port, you can block that port number at the firewall.
-You can also check your Web Application Firewall for your servers to see if there are ways to block malicious attempts to exploit the vulnerability.
+You can also check your Web Application Firewall for your servers to see if there are ways to block malicious exploit attempts.
 These are temporary fixes (or they could be permanent) that you’ll use to provide security in lieu of remediating the vulnerability.

 Stay secure out there!

-Being proactive about your organization’s vulnerability management is key to responding quickly to suspicious activity and attacks.
-If you need support improving your security stance, contact the Hurricane Labs security experts!
-We’re available 24/7 and will make sure you have everything that is needed to keep yourself safe!
+Being proactive about your organization’s vulnerability management workflow is key to responding quickly to suspicious activity and attacks.
+If you need support improving your security stance, contact the Hurricane Labs security experts.
+We’re available 24/7 and will make sure you have everything that is needed to keep yourself safe.